evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

-{{< sitefiguresized thumb="models/genesis/gv60/gv60_sport/main_1_st.jpg" title="Genesis GV60 Sport" width="3000" height="1688"  >}}
+{{< sitefiguresized thumb="models/genesis/gv60/gv60_awd/main_1_st.jpg" title="Genesis GV60 AWD" width="3000" height="1688"  >}}

-We have separated our Genesis GV60 Sport article into sections.
+We have separated our Genesis GV60 AWD article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)